oldwatchlover/Rendering-Plant/Documentation/USERGUIDE.md

         paint           a GPU style painter's algorithm.
         scan            a scanline renderer.

-The `input_file` is a text based scene description to render (the full input language is described briefly below and ad nauseum in another document.
+The `input_file` is a text based scene description to render described briefly below (the full input language is detailed in another document).

 Behavior and limitations of each sample renderer is documented in their respective directories.

 ### OPTIONS
+These options are for the renderers distributed with **_Rendering Plant_** that link with `main.c`

 The following options are available:

     -D          Similar to -D for a compiler, this adds an implicit #define